-Storage and Use of Epinephrine Cartridge Injectors (Emergency Administration of Epinephrine to Students without Prior Written Authorization)
+Storage and Use of Epinephrine Cartridge Injectors

-A school nurse or, in the absence of a school nurse, a "qualified school employee" who has completed the training required by PA 14-176, shall maintain epinephrine in cartridge injectors for the purpose of emergency first aid to students who experience allergic reactions, who were not previously known to have serious allergies and who do not have a prior written authorization of a parent/guardian or a prior written order of a qualified medical professional for the administration of epinephrine.
+A school nurse or, in the absence of a school nurse, a "qualified school employee" shall maintain epinephrine in cartridge injectors for the purpose of emergency first aid to students who experience allergic reactions, who were not previously known to have serious allergies and therefore do not have a prior written authorization of a parent/guardian or a prior written order of a qualified medical professional for the administration of epinephrine.

 Note: Epipens expire yearly.
 Therefore schools are responsible for refilling their prescriptions annually.
+It is estimated that each school would require two to three two-pack epipens.

-The school nurse or school principal shall select qualified school employees who voluntarily agree to be trained to administer such epinephrine as emergency first aid.
+The school nurse or school principal shall select qualified school employees to be trained to administer such epinephrine.
 There shall be at least one such qualified school employee on the grounds of each District school during regular school hours in the absence of the school nurse.
-Each school must maintain a supply of epinephrine in cartridge injectors (epipens) for such emergency use.
+Each school must maintain a store of epipens for such emergency use.

-Note: This requirement pertains only during regular school hours and does not include afterschool
+Note: This requirement pertains only during regular school hours and does not include afterschool activities.

-Administering Medications
+Storage and Use of Epinephrine Cartridge Injectors (continued)

 The school shall fulfill all conditions and procedures promulgated in the regulations established by the State Board of Education for the storage and administration of epinephrine by school personnel to students for the purpose of emergency first aid to students who experience allergic reaction and do not have prior written authorization for epinephrine administration.

-The school nurse or, in the absence or unavailability of such school nurse, such qualified school employee may administer epinephrine to a student experiencing a life-threatening undiagnosed allergic reaction as emergency first aid, to students who do not have a prior written authorization from a parent or guardian or a prior written order from a qualified medical professional for the administration of epinephrine.
+The school nurse or, in the absence or unavailability of such school nurse, such qualified school employee may administer epinephrine.
 A qualified school employee must annually complete the required training program in order to be permitted to administer epinephrine utilizing an epipen.

 The parent/guardian of a student may submit, in writing, to the school nurse and school medical advisor, if any, that epinephrine shall not be administered to his/her child permitted by statute.

-The District shall annually notify parents/guardians of the need to provide such written notice.
-The Board of Education, recognizing this emergency use of epinephrine for previously undiagnosed students, per the statute, is to take place during "regular school hours" establishes such hours to be from the arrival of the first students to the school site to the departure of the last bus serving the school at the conclusion of the day's instructional programs.
+Optional to consider: The District's School Medical Advisor shall sign off, via his/her standing orders, on this procedure regarding the use of epipens by trained qualified school personnel.